The Books of Magic: Annuals

 In addition to the mini-series and the ongoing series, Vertigo also produced four The Books of Magic annuals.
 The first, Arcana: The Books of Magic Annual, reintroduced Tim Hunter and launched the ongoing series.
 The second, actually titled The Books of Magic Annual #1 due to the change in name from "Arcana", told the story of Tim's encounter with a minor god's daughter who was one of Tamlin's cast-off conquests.
 Both these annuals were later included in the collected editions of The Books of Faerie and The Books of Faerie: Auberon's Tale respectively.

 The third Annual is set during Tim's time in America, and sees him saving a child abuse victim from similar abuse at the hands of the Minotaur, transported to modern day America to hide in a nightclub called The Labyrinth.
-The final annual was the only one not to be written in its entirety by John Ney Reiber, coming part way into Peter Gross' run on the ongoing series.
+The final annual was the only one not to be written in its entirety by John Ney Rieber, coming part way into Peter Gross' run on the ongoing series.
 Gross used the annual to give some background to Tim's Other, showing his realization of the existence of other worlds and development into the ruthless character seen in the monthly series.
-The bulk of the annual was written by Gross, with contributions from John Ney Reiber and Mark Waid.
+The bulk of the annual was written by Gross, with contributions from John Ney Rieber and Mark Waid.
 Neither of these annuals have been republished in collected editions.